rajeshkumarkarra/Learn-from-Kaggle/README.md

 # LearnAI
-Learn AI in a easy way
+Learn AI in an easy way